number of nestling,

-flight feathers still growing in, bellies still pink and tender, and still couldn’t have made it on their own. own.
-Increasingly active, they took exploratory forays along the beam supporting the nest, sudden lurches over their sibs to the other side of the nest.
-Furious bouts of wing beating erupted, sometimes two chicks at a time, both hanging on tightly, all four chicks as clumsy as anything and the bigger they got and the more they around, the smaller their nest grew
+flight feathers still growing in, bellies still pink and tender, and they still couldn’t have made it on their own.
+Increasingly active, they took exploratory forays along the beam supporting the nest, lurched suddenly over their sibs to the other side of the nest.
+Furious bouts of wing beating erupted, sometimes two chicks at a time, both hanging on tightly.
+All four chicks as clumsy as you can imagine.
+The bigger they got and the more they moved around, the smaller their nest grew